 St. Josaphat Ukrainian Festival - About Us

-The Festival also has a number of vendors who display a variety of Ukrainian Arts and Crafts such as ceramics, embroidery, wood carvings, jewelry and Ukrainian Easter eggs.
+Hosts a variety of vendors from throughout the United States and Canada displaying Ukrainian Arts and Crafts such as ceramics, embroidery, wood carvings, jewelry, icons, paintings and Ukrainian Easter eggs.

-The Ukrainian Stage offers a variety of entertainment including Tradition Ukrainian Folk Dancers and Singers both local and international.
+Offers a variety of entertainment including Tradition Ukrainian Folk Dancers and Singers and musicians.

 1. To preserve our Ukrainian Heritage and Traditions and reacquaint Ukrainians with their roots.